 But we don't normalize the force constants ke or G. The first is easily calculated to be α / τ, and the second is not precise enough to define a system of units.
 Instead, we normalize me, the electron mass, just as we normalize the electron charge e.
 The electron mass isn't an elementary mass of which all other masses are multiples, as is the case with the elementary charge, but since the electron is the lightest charged particle, we treat it as if it were and normalize it.

 Nor do we normalize these constants to 1 - we normalize them to other values in order to derive base units at useful scales.
 The Metric system addresses the scale problem with a base unit, the mole, which consists of Avogadro's number (NA) of molecules, where NA = 6.022141×10²³.
-In like manner, Shwa introduces a dimensionless unit called the Dodekit (δ), whose value is 12¹², or 8,916,100,448,256 (about 8.9161×1012 ).
+In like manner, Janus Metrics introduce a dimensionless unit called the Dodekit (δ), whose value is 12¹², or 8,916,100,448,256 (8.9×10¹²).
 We then use the Dodekit to normalize several constants.

-Using these normalized constants, Shwa derives five fundamental units for charge, mass, time, distance and temperature, and another 20 physical and electromagnetic units, plus a few more social units which will be explained on the next page.
-All of these have been given English names based on Greek and Latin roots.
-Unit names are never plural, and the first two letters of each name in both Shwa and Roman alphabets serves as its abbreviation, which is always written before the value.
+Using these normalized constants, Janus derives five fundamental units for charge, mass, time, distance and temperature, and another 20 physical and electromagnetic units, plus a few more social units which will be explained on the next page.
+All of these have been given English names based on Greek and Latin roots, and other languages will use similar names.
+Unit names are never plural, and each unit is abbreviated by its first two letters, which are always written before the value.

 1 Spinthit = eδ = 1.428516719 × 10-6 Coulombs

-However, the sign of charges is reversed : the electron carries a positive charge in Shwa!We normalize me to 1 / δ², and thus define the Shwa unit of mass, the Gravit [Gr], as a Dodekit Squared (1224) of the mass of the electron.
+However, the sign of charges is reversed : the electron carries a positive charge in Janus!We normalize me to 1 / δ², and thus define the Janus unit of mass, the Gravit [Gr], as a Dodekit Squared (1224) of the mass of the electron.

-1 Ergit = 7.29970511 × 10-1 JoulesWe then normalize the Planck constant h to δ², and then calculate the value of the Shwa unit of time, the Chronit [Ch], using the Planck formula E = h ν, where ν (frequency) = 1 / time :
+1 Ergit = 7.29970511 × 10-1 JoulesWe then normalize the Planck constant h to 1 / δ³, and then calculate the value of the Janus unit of time, the Chronit [Ch], using the Planck formula E = h ν, where ν (frequency) = 1 / time :

 1 Thermit = 6.65077402 × 10-4 degrees Kelvin